iwarra/habit-tracker/client/readMe.md

-* Weekly stats preview reactivity - useContext
+* Weekly stats reactivity - useContext

-Left in Calendar:
-* Click a date and get all habits for the day

 **Routes and new components**
 * Add button in the footer: